-The CD title comes from the first piece on the disc, a highly dramatic six minute piece prompted by the 17th-century novel ‘Simplicius Simplicissimus’ which chronicles the times of an innocent caught up in the chaos and violence of the Thirty Tears’ War – one of the most destructive conflicts in human history.
+The CD title comes from the first piece on the disc, a highly dramatic single movement prompted by the 17th-century novel ‘Simplicius Simplicissimus’ which chronicles the times of an innocent caught up in the chaos and violence of the Thirty Tears’ War – one of the most destructive conflicts in human history.

 Also on the CD are

-‘The Dong with a Luminous Nose’ for clarinet and baritone solo: a dramatic setting of Edward Lear’s long, tragic poem
+‘The Dong with a Luminous Nose’ for solo clarinet and baritone voice

 ‘In Touch’ a trio in three movements (‘Touching In’, ‘Don’t Touch’ and ‘Touch and Go’) for clarinet, ‘cello and piano